PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - `V1.Pod.dnsPolicy` - ClusterFirstWithHostNet - is not supported because Host Networking is not supported on Windows.
 - `V1.podSecurityContext.runAsUser` provides a UID, not available on Windows
 - `V1.podSecurityContext.supplementalGroups` provides GID, not available on Windows
-- `V1.Pod.shareProcessNamespace` - this is an alpha feature, and depends on Linux cgroups which are not implemented on Windows
+- `V1.Pod.shareProcessNamespace` - this is an beta feature, and depends on Linux cgroups which are not implemented on Windows
 - `V1.Pod.terminationGracePeriodSeconds` - this is not fully implemented in Docker on Windows, see: [reference](https://github.com/moby/moby/issues/25982).
 The behavior today is that the ENTRYPOINT process is sent `CTRL_SHUTDOWN_EVENT`, then Windows waits 5 seconds by hardcoded default, and finally shuts down all processes using the normal Windows shutdown behavior.
 The 5 second default is actually in the Windows registry [inside the container](https://github.com/moby/moby/issues/25982#issuecomment-426441183), so it can be overridden when the container is built.
 Runtime configuration will be feasible in CRI-ContainerD but not for v1.14.
 Issue [#73434](https://github.com/kubernetes/kubernetes/issues/73434) is tracking this for a later release.
-- `V1.Pod.volumeDevices` - this is an alpha feature, and is not implemented on Windows.
+- `V1.Pod.volumeDevices` - this is an beta feature, and is not implemented on Windows.
 Windows cannot attach raw block devices to pods.
 - `V1.Pod.Volumes` - EmptyDir, Secret, ConfigMap, HostPath - all work and have tests in TestGrid
   - `V1.EmptyDirVolumeSource` - the Node default medium is disk on Windows. `memory` is not supported, as Windows does not have a built-in RAM disk.
 - `V1.VolumeMount.mountPropagation` - only MountPropagationHostToContainer is available.
 Windows cannot create mounts within a pod or project them back to the node.